DavidZemon/MigrateTeamCityToS3/README.md

    as well.
 2. Shutdown TeamCity to prevent any concurrency issues.
 3. Start by invoking the `awsupload.py` script to get all artifacts into S3.
-4. Unfortunately, `awsupload.py` is broken and makes a bad assumption about build configuration names based on artifact paths.
-You'll need to fix that mistake by updating the `dict` at the top of `awspathfixer.py` and then invoking that script.
-5. With all artifacts uploaded and paths fixed, move the old (local) artifacts out of the way by invoking `artifactmover.py`.
+4. With all artifacts uploaded and paths fixed, move the old (local) artifacts out of the way by invoking `artifactmover.py`.
 This allows you to be confident that TeamCity is no longer serving artifacts from the local filesystem (and, whenever you're ready, allows you to free up disk space).
-6. Start your TeamCity server and verify functionality.
+5. Start your TeamCity server and verify functionality.
-7. Delete the backup artifact directory that was created in step 5.
+6. Delete the backup artifact directory that was created in step 5.